Simplified REACH: A unique opportunity to strengthen the EU chemicals industry

 FEICA is Chair of the Downstream Users of Chemicals Co-ordination Group (DUCC), which is a platform of European associations which represent downstream industries.
 DUCC's main objective is to contribute, with a common voice, to the successful implementation of the requirements of the REACH and CLP Regulations.

-Kindly note the recent DUCC positions.
-FEICA contributed significantly to both:
+Kindly note the DUCC positions that FEICA contributed significantly to :

 Useful external links